binarymist/BinaryMistBlog/content/talk/agilenz-2016-agile-security-for-web-developers.md

 tags = ["talk", "conference", "agile", "dev-ops", "dev-sec-ops"]

+summary = """
+Join Kim at AgileNZ 2016 for an exploration into an insightful set of steps he has learned, from an architectural, engineering and penetration testing perspective.
+"""

 title = "Talk - Agile Security for Web Developers" time_start = 2016-11-29T16:00:00
 time_end = 2016-11-29T16:50:00